Canada police set to end siege of capital by protesters fighting COVID measures

 The drivers, joined by thousands of demonstrators and some 400 vehicles, turned the streets around Parliament into a noisy party zone since first arriving on Jan.
 28, in what has become one of the worst crises to hit Trudeau since he took power in 2015.

-Police made a handful of arrests Thursday evening, including of Chris Barber, one of the main fundraisers and organizers, after authorities said action was imminent.
-Barber went without resistance after police told him he was being arrested for mischief.
+Police made a handful of arrests on Thursday evening, including two of the main fundraisers and organizers, Chris Barber and Tamara Lich.

 "We absolutely are committed to end this unlawful demonstration.
 We have the plan, we have the commitment, we have the resources," interim police chief Steve Bell told reporters on Thursday.
 Police will set up a perimeter with 100 checkpoints around downtown to stop people without legitimate reason from entering, he said.